Albert Green (Australian politician): State politics

 Green won the Western Australian Legislative Assembly seat of Kalgoorlie in the 1911 election, following the retirement of the independent member, Norbert Keenan.
 In December 1913, he resigned to seek pre-selection for the Federal seat of Kalgoorlie but lost to Hugh Mahon.
 He was re-elected to the state seat in October 1914 and held it to March 1921, when he was defeated by the independent Nationalist candidate John Boyland.
 Between March 1921 and December 1922 he worked for the Westralian Worker newspaper.

 Federal politics

 Green won the federal Kalgoorlie seat at the 1922 election, defeating the incumbent Nationalist member George Foley, and held it until his death.
 He campaigned for a strong air force and was appointed Minister for Defence in the Scullin government in October 1929.
 Despite the onset of the Great Depression, he implemented a training scheme for Australian pilots and purchased several aircraft.
 He also abolished compulsory military service.
 In February 1931, following the resignation of Joseph Lyons, he was appointed Postmaster-General and Minister for Works and Railways.
 He was upset by Lyons' defection from the Labor Party and, according to Geoffrey Bolton, Green chased Lyons' train along the Canberra railway station platform shouting "For God's sake, don't do it, Joe!"
 In opposition after the 1931 election, he campaigned for fellow Western Australian John Curtin to be elected party leader.

-Death

-Green died at East Coolgardie on 2 October 1940, survived by his wife and three sons and a daughter.